Aggregate Development

 Approval Process

 Under the Environmental Protection and Enhancement Act (“EPEA”), the Alberta Ministry of Environment and Protected Areas (or its successor agency) is responsible for reviewing applications for aggregate extraction pits.
-These applications are evaluated against the Alberta Code of Practice for Pits, which outlines the requirements for provincial approval.
+These applications are evaluated against the Code of Practice for Pits (Alberta), which outlines the requirements for provincial approval.
+The Ministry of Environment and Protected Areas will also consider the Conservation and Reclamation Regulation (Alberta) when making their decision.

 Note: Pits under 5 hectares (12.35 acres) in size are considered to be Class II pits and are exempt from meeting provincial regulations.